CatatonicAdenosine/electroncash-docs/old/faq.rst

 Can I import private keys from other Bitcoin Cash clients?
 ----------------------------------------------------------

+Yes.
 You have two options when wanting to import private keys from other Bitcoin Cash clients.

-First, if you would like to recover funds held with private keys, the best practice is to sweep the Bitcoin Cash held by these private keys to an addresses in one of your Electron Cash wallets.
+- If you would like to recover funds held with private keys, the best practice is to sweep the Bitcoin Cash held by these private keys to an addresses in one of your Electron Cash wallets.

-Second, if you would like to import the private keys rather than sweep them, then you can do so by creating a new wallet.
+- However, if you would like to import the private keys rather than sweep them, then you can do so by creating a new wallet.
 This will need to be a special wallet that does not have a seed.
 To do this, create a new wallet, select "restore", but instead of typing your seed, type a list of private keys.
 Alternatively, you can also type a list of addresses if you want to create a watching-only wallet.
 You will need to create a backup of this wallet, because it cannot be recovered from seed.

 .. image:: png/import_addresses.png